fajarwz/laravel-review/README.md

 If the reviewer model has not previously reviewed the model, a `Fajarwz\LaravelReview\Exceptions\ReviewNotFoundException` will be thrown.

-### Approve a review
+### Approving a Review

+To approve a review:

 ```php
 $review = $mentor->receivedReviews()->first();
 $review->approve();
 ```

-### Unapprove a review
+### Unapproving a Review

+To unapprove a review:

 ```php
 $review = $mentor->receivedReviews()->first();
 $review->unapprove();
 ```

+### Querying Reviews

-### Get all received reviews
+#### Get all received reviews

-By default, only approved reviews are retrieved.
+By default, only approved reviews are retrieved:

 ```php
 $mentor->receivedReviews()->get();
 ```

-To retrieve all reviews, including unapproved ones, use the `withUnapproved()`:
+To include both approved and unapproved reviews:

 ```php
 $mentor->receivedReviews()->withUnapproved()->get();
 ```

-To include the reviewer information:
+To include reviewer information:

 ```php
 Mentor::with('receivedReviews.reviewer')->paginate();